BalintCsala/VanillaPuddingTart/README.md

 # ❗ <ins>Before you try it out, read this!</ins> ❗

-**Slight epilepsy warning**, the shader generates a lot of noise (this is by design, imagine a very colorful TV static).
-Don't try it out if you are prone to seizures.
-This will be remedied in a future patch.
-(This has been solved somewhat, still not ideal, but much less static-like)

 This shader is WIP, therefore it lacks many features, including complete support for some of the blocks and all entities.
 If you want to try it out (although it's not necessary), play in a void or superflat world with the following gamerules:

 ```